bueler/p4pdes/c/ch6/MOVIES.md

 movie for scalar PDE in spatial 2D
 ----------------------------------

-If the PETSc code has two spatial dimensions, so that it uses both a `TS` and a 2D `DMDA` object, then viewing the whole trajectory requires a movie.
-Codes `heat.c` and `pattern.c` in the current directory are of this type.
+Two of the codes here have two spatial dimensions, namely `heat.c` and `pattern.c`.
+They use both a `TS` and a 2D `DMDA` object.
+Viewing the trajectory they generate requires making a movie.

 PETSc alone can generate a movie at run-time, for instance by